zx25ai/5m-data-1.1-intro-data-science/lesson.md

 #### Prerequisite knowledge for this program

-Familarity with Python programming language, at a basic to intermediate level.
+Familarity with Python programming language, at an intermediate level.
 At least an understanding of and ability to code the following concepts:

 - Variables
 - Data types